benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 ### Email a report once or on a recurring basis

-Click **Share** > **Send File Now** to email this to recipients.
+Click **Share** > **Send File Now** to email a report to recipients.
 To email on a recurring basis, click **Send File On Schedule** Check to make sure that your date range is dynamic when you set recurring reports, otherwise you will receive the same date range every time it sends.

 ### Manage shared reports